(This post is part of the Art as Gift Project)

 The title says: “since I say so many things at once, since I appear to title this even as I title that at the same time, since I feign reference and since, insofar as it is fictive, my reference is not an authentic, legitimate reference, well then I, as title…am counterfeit money.”
 (86-87)

 Derrida considers the short story’s title in terms of money, true and counterfeit.
-The title Counterfeit Money is that which guarantees that that which it titles, the narrative, is entitled to be taken as what it gives itself to be, a story of counterfeit money.
+The title Counterfeit Money is that which guarantees that which it titles, the narrative, is entitled to be taken as what it gives itself to be, a story of counterfeit money.

 Within this terminology there is always uncertainty, expressed as endless bifurcations.
 Derrida first makes the point that the title of Counterfeit Money does not belong to its narrative discourse.
 The fictive narrator of Counterfeit Money is not the author of its title, that author is Baudelaire. who is taken as real, yet the title is not foreign to the fiction.
 Chosen by the author, it is as fictive as the tale told in Counterfeit Money.